Skip to main content

 You can add up to 100 certificates per project.

-1. In the control panel, from the top menu, click Products and select S3.
+1. In the control panel, click Products in the top menu and select S3.

 2. Go to the SSL Certificates section.